Sri603/Comparision-of-spatio-temporal-BAD-using-GEE/README.md

 # Outputs
 You can find the outputs in the G-Drive Folder where we have exported the data from GEE directly. link for G-Drive : https://drive.google.com/drive/folders/12pYmEQyXNLtNUiMee_030KDD5Hod12tu?usp=sharing

+# Geoinformatics Project website
+This website has been developed to provide an overview of the project.
+Additionally, a dedicated map page has been included to visualize various layers such as burned area polygons, NDVI (Normalized Difference Vegetation Index), and land surface temperature.

+You can access the website using the following link: https://6796cbc37bdbe280186c7a8e--darling-mandazi-073f83.netlify.app/